xrodriguezang/fuxpin-legacy-ventas-rol-microservice/README.md

 Main interface communication: ``RolesController``.

 It microservice provides the role of legacy application.
-It implements the Black box Modernization with a microservices layer.
-The communication with the services layer is via REST.
+It implements the Black Box Modernization with a microservices layer.
+The communication with the service layer is via REST.

 Client-side *Service Discovery* allows services to find and communicate with each other without hard-coding hostname and port.